Orel6505/Buildbot/README.md

 3. run `first_time.sh` even if you already built Android on your PC before.

-4. run `start.sh` to start the script.
+4. run `config.sh` to start the script.

 # How to create local_manifests
 See `https://github.com/Orel6505/local_manifests` for guide